Nak (film)

-Nak (นาค) is a Thai animated dark fantasy supernatural action comedy horror film that was released on April 3, 2008 and aired on TV in Thai PBS Kids.
+Nak (นาค) is a Thai animated dark fantasy supernatural action comedy horror film that was released on April 3, 2008 and later aired on television in Thai PBS Kids.
+Directed by Natthaphong Ratanachoksirikul and produced by Prachya Pinkaew and Boyd Kosiyabong, it stars Sasikan Apichataworasin, Chukiet Auimsuk, Supab Chaiwisuthikun, Anyarit Pitakkul, Nawarat Techarathanaprasert and Petchtai Wongkamlao.
+The films follows the titular ghost Mae Nak (Apichataworasin) and her friends fight against a powerful evil spirit that threatens mankind.

-The story is based on ghosts of the folklore of Thailand, who in this movie shed their sinister reputation and are the heroes.
-Nak, its central character, is based on the figure of Mae Nak, a Thai female spirit that has a baby and can stretch her arms.
-Nak's striking fuchsia-colored hair and eyes in this movie are a departure from her alleged looks in traditional lore though.
-Other spirits familiar to Thai people that appear in this movie are Phi Hua Kat, Krahang, Krasue, Phi Am, Nang Tani, Nang Takian and Phi Phong.
+Nak is based on ghosts of the Thai folklore, who in this film shed their sinister reputation and are the heroes.
+Other spirits familiar to Thai people that appear in this film are Phi Hua Kat, Krahang, Krasue, Phi Am, Nang Tani, Nang Takian and Phi Phong.

-Ghosts from other backgrounds such as Phi Yipun, the scary woman with long, stringy black hair wearing a white gown, a well-known vengeful ghost (onryō) from Japanese horror films based on the Yotsuya Kaidan story, also have a role in the Nak movie.
+Ghosts from other backgrounds such as Phi Yipun, a well-known vengeful ghost (onryō) from Japanese horror films based on the Yotsuya Kaidan story, also have a role in this film.

 Plot

-Led by Nak and her friends, the ghosts of Thai popular tradition fight against a powerful evil spirit that threatens mankind.